SM Spirituality Media

 Lineage and training

-Brach trained at the Insight Meditation Society in Barre, Massachusetts — the centre founded by Joseph Goldstein, Sharon Salzberg and Jack Kornfield to bring Burmese and Thai forest Vipassanā into the West.
-She holds a PhD in clinical psychology and ran a psychotherapy practice in parallel with her dharma teaching for many years.
-The two streams are visible in her work: the cadence is recognisably IMS, but the language for emotional difficulty is therapeutically literate in a way that earlier teachers' wasn't.
+Brach trained at the Insight Meditation Society§ in Barre, Massachusetts.
+That centre was founded by Joseph Goldstein§, Sharon Salzberg§ and Jack Kornfield§ to bring Burmese and Thai forest Vipassanā into the West.
+Brach also holds a PhD in clinical psychology and ran a psychotherapy practice alongside her dharma teaching for many years.
+The two streams are visible in her work.
+The cadence is recognisably IMS.
+The language for emotional difficulty is therapeutically literate in a way earlier teachers' wasn't.

 RAIN

-The acronym describes a sequence for meeting difficult feeling: recognise what is here, allow it to be as it is, investigate with kindness, nurture the part of the self that is hurting.
-Brach did not invent the steps — Michele McDonald used a similar framework earlier — but she is responsible for the version that has spread most widely.
+The acronym describes a sequence for meeting difficult feeling.
+Recognise what is here.
+Allow it to be as it is.
+Investigate with kindness.
+Nurture the part of the self that is hurting.
+Brach did not invent the steps.
+Michele McDonald used a similar framework earlier.
+Brach is responsible for the version that has spread most widely.
 Its acceptance in clinical settings is partly because each step is both a meditation instruction and a recognisable therapeutic move.

 In the index

-The piece in the index is characteristic: a guided meditation embedded in a talk, with the dharma framing kept light enough that the listener can take the practice without taking on the cosmology.
+The piece in the index is characteristic.
+It is a guided meditation embedded in a talk, with the dharma framing kept light enough that the listener can take the practice without taking on the cosmology.

 — end of entry —